Keynote Session: Diffuse Large B-Cell Lymphoma (DLBCL) and Follicular Lymphoma (FL)

 • Available data establishing the efficacy and safety of mosunetuzumab and epcoritamab monotherapy for R/R FL

-• Emerging outcomes from the Phase III EPCORE FL-1 study supporting the recent FDA approval of epcoritamab in combination with lenalidomide and rituximab for R/R FL; selection of patients appropriate for this approach
+• Published outcomes from the Phase III EPCORE FL-1 study of epcoritamab in combination with lenalidomide/rituximab (R2) for patients with R/R FL

-• Available research findings with other bispecific antibody-based combination regimens for FL, including in the first-line setting
+• Available research findings with bispecific antibody-based combination regimens beyond epcoritamab/R2 for FL, including those from the US extension cohort of the Phase III CELESTIMO trial

-• Available data with, ongoing investigation of and potential clinical role of bispecific antibodies for other NHL subtypes (eg, MCL, MZL)
+• Available data with, ongoing investigation of and potential clinical role of bispecific antibodies for other NHL subtypes (eg, mantle cell lymphoma, marginal zone lymphoma)

 MODULE 5: Tolerability Considerations with CAR T-Cell Therapy and Bispecific Antibodies